 The number of Tomlinsons living in Marion County only, at the time of those same censuses listed above were as follows: in 1820, 0 households; in 1830, 0 households; in 1840, 4 households; in 1850, 56 people; in 1860, 52 people; in 1870, 78 people; in 1880, 64 people; in 1900, 107 people; in 1910, 115 people; in 1920, 117 people; in 1930, 132 people; and in 1940, 119 people.

 The first census on which anyone named Tomlinson appeared in Marion County, Indiana, was in 1840.
 Only the heads of households were named on the 1840 enumeration.
-The number of people in each household was listed, but not the individuals’ names.
+The number of people in each household was listed, but not the individuals’ names nor their exact ages.
 The four heads of household in 1840 were Charles Tomlinson in Pike Township with 7 family members, George Tomlinson in Perry Township with 6 family members, James Tomlinson in Warren Township with 6 family members, and Jesse Tomlinson in Wayne Township with 8 family members.
-There were no Tomlinson families living in Center Township or the City of Indianapolis at the time of the 1840 Census.
+At the time of the 1840 Census, there were no Tomlinson families living within the boundaries of the City of Indianapolis nor anywhere in Center Township outside the city limits.

 At the time of the 1850 Census, there was one family named Tomlinson living in Indianapolis.
 There were again several Tomlinson families in the rural, outer townships of Marion County on the 1850 Census.
 The older members of the Tomlinson families living in Marion County in 1850 were listed as having been born in Ohio, Pennsylvania, Maryland, North Carolina, and Virginia.
 It would appear that by their having originated in different states and by their having settled in different townships of Marion County that these various Tomlinson families were not closely related to one another.